tenjin/tenjin-android-sdk/README.md

     ```

 > [!NOTE]
-> Please ensure you implement this code on every `onCreate`, not only on the first app open of the app.
+> Please ensure you implement this code on every `onResume`, not only on the first app open of the app.
 If we notice that you don't follow our recommendation, we can't give you proper support or your account might be suspended.

 ## <a id="proguard"></a>Proguard Settings